-If you have questions about this concentration contact Professor Kathleen Smith (ks54@andrew.cmu.edu).
+If you have questions about this concentration contact Gladys Perez Sriprasert (gladysp@andrew.cmu.edu).

 Students in the Public and Non-Profit Finance concentration are required to complete at least 48 units of coursework from the following list of foundation and additional courses.
 While students can take any combination of foundation and additional concentration courses, it is recommended that students prioritize the foundation courses.